SolaraWW/getting-started-websocket-api/README.md

 ## Test

-If you've configured everything correctly including `sox`, you should be able to speak into your microphone and see the transcription as well any generated insights logging in your console.
+If you've configured everything correctly including `SoX`, you should be able to speak into your microphone and see the transcription as well any generated insights logging in your console.

 ## References
 Feel free to fork any of the projects here to use on your own and if you have any code improvements, make a pull request and the request will be reviewed by one of our admins.